 The Most Hilarious and Witty Shows:

 Something Rotten is a pretty new show, and probably the funniest one I’ve ever seen!
 It’s about two brothers, Nick and Nigel Bottom, who are playwrights in Shakespearean London.
 Obviously competing against Shakespeare isn’t an easy task, and when their producer threatens to cut the funding for their latest show, they need to come up with something groundbreaking and original.
-Nick secretly meets with a psychic to see what will be popular in theatre in the future, and finds out the biggest thing will be musicals.
+Nick secretly gets a telephone psychic reading to see what will be popular in theater in the future, and finds out the biggest thing will be musicals.
 And even though the idea of a play where the characters spontaneously burst into song seems ridiculous to them, they trust the psychic and work to create the world’s first ever musical!

 The writing in this show is incredible, and if you have an appreciation for theatre, you will love this show!
 There are references to other Broadway shows throughout and it pokes fun at Shakespeare.
 Both actors who play the Bottom Brothers are amazing, but Christian Borle who plays Shakespeare really steals the show!
 He perfectly portrays Shakespeare as an arrogant sex symbol that everyone obsesses over.
 The sets and costumes in the show are great, the music is so catchy, and you won’t be able to stop laughing throughout the show.
 It’s quickly gaining in popularity so make sure to see it soon before it becomes too hard to get tickets!